Being stuck at home with the kids is hard. So is sending them back into the world.

 “What if he catches a virus and gets sick?
 What if he catches the virus or a variant before he’s vaccinated?
 Will he feel cared for at school?
 Will he be overwhelmed by everything in person?
 Will he not want to tell me what happened at school?
 What will I miss?”

 When Jeannine Patel toured her son’s new classroom a few days before he started fourth grade in July — his school in North Carolina is on a year-round schedule — she noticed how close together the desks were positioned.
-She thought about the Delta variant, and felt a surge of worry.
+She thought about the delta variant and felt a surge of worry.
 Would he be safe here?
 How would he handle the transition from being alone with his family all the time to being alone with his peers?
 How would she handle it?

 Patel, 38, knew her child was looking forward to seeing his friends again.
 “But I’m just nervous,” she says.
 “Does he remember how to interact with people?
 Will he be respectful?
 Will he remember the routines?
 I know he’s excited, but he’s been extra clingy, too.”

-It’s easy for these sorts of worries to spread between parents and children, says Jerry Bubrick, a senior psychologist in the anxiety disorders center at the Child Mind Institute.
+It’s easy for these sorts of worries to spread between parents and children, says Jerry Bubrick, a senior psychologist in the Anxiety Disorders Center at the Child Mind Institute.

 “The core feature of anxiety is difficulty tolerating uncertainty,” he says.
 “And there is a lot of uncertainty right now.
 But our job as parents is not to give kids the answers.
 Our job is to help them tolerate not knowing.
 So we have to tolerate not knowing.”

-He suggests being honest and transparent with children, but also projecting confidence: “It’s okay to say, you know, ‘I’m anxious about going back to work, I’m a little bit uncertain about what’s going to happen at school — but, whatever happens, we can handle it.’”
+He suggests being honest and transparent with children, but also projecting confidence: “It’s okay to say, you know, ‘I’m anxious about going back to work, I’m a little bit uncertain about what’s going to happen at school, but, whatever happens, we can handle it.’ ”

 Melissa McCeney, 46, has been happy to see her three teenage daughters enjoy spending time with vaccinated friends.
-Her oldest two girls have recently gotten part-time jobs, and are no longer so housebound.
+Her oldest two girls have recently gotten part-time jobs and are no longer so housebound.

 All three teens will return to school in person in August, but McCeney, a psychology professor at Montgomery College in Germantown, Md., will continue to teach from home via Zoom until January — and she says she’s dreading the thought of being home without her girls this fall.